curl/curl/docs/INSTALL.md

 options with the `--enable-debug` option.

 curl can be built to use a whole range of libraries to provide various useful services, and configure will try to auto-detect a decent default.
-But if you want to alter it, you can select how to deal with each individual library.
+If you want to alter it, you can select how to deal with each individual library.

 ## Select TLS backend